International Macroeconomic Policy:

 Global Economy: Return to Sustained Growth in

-Slowdown of Emerging Markets Cyclical or Structural?
-Are Some of Them at Risk
+Cyclical or Structural?
+Are Some of Them at Risk of Financial Crises?

 Potential Growth Lower?
 The Debate on Secular Stagnation

-Zero Policy Rates, QE, Credit Easing (CE) and Forward Guidance.
+Policy Rates, QE, Credit Easing (CE) and Forward Guidance.
 Should We Worry

 About Inflation or Deflation?

-Monetary Union: Will It Recover and Survive?
-The Return of
+Eurozone and Future the European Monetary Union: Will It Survive?
+The Return

-Sovereign Risk in Advanced Economies.
-The EU Migration Crisis
+of Sovereign Risk in Advanced Economies.

-Japan's economic prospects: Will Abenomics Work or
+Japan's economic prospects: Will Abenomics Work or Fail?

 China: Soft or Hard or Bumpy Landing?
 Can China Rebalance in Time?